JetBrains/intellij-sdk-docs/topics/basics/architectural_overview/uast.md

 ### UAST/PSI Tree Structure Mismatch

-UAST is an abstraction level on top of PSI of different languages and tries to build a unified tree.
+UAST is an abstraction level on top of PSI of different languages and tries to build a unified tree (see [Inspecting UAST Tree](#inspecting-uast-tree)).
 It leads to the fact that the tree structure could seriously diverge between UAST and original language, so no ancestor-descendant relation preserving is guaranteed.